How to Manage a Virtual Assistant Without Wasting Your Effort

 - Integrations with other important software you use

 The best software for monitoring VA activity should combine elements of time tracking with project management and automatic updates.
 At Hubstaff, our full-screen screenshots and productivity tracking capability means managers can know exactly how a VA is working out without having to waste months on someone that just isn’t the right fit.

 A VA can free you to take your business to the next stage

-Growing your e-commerce venture means at a certain point, you’re going to have to delegate and outsource tasks.
+Growing your e-commerce venture means at a certain point, you’re going to have to delegate and outsource tasks (we put together an Amazon outsourcing guide specifically for tasks you can outsource related to selling on Amazon).
 It can be hard to let go when every task feels vital to your business, but hiring a high-quality virtual assistant can help you scale your business fast and free you up to focus on the next stage.

 Your VA can only be as helpful as you are prepared.
 Evaluate your onboarding, task list, step-by-step blueprints and task management software.
 If you feel like you’re lacking in any of those areas, take the time to iron things out and improve documentation before bringing on a virtual assistant.
 Ensuring a proper structure is the only way to make outsourcing work and set you and your VA up for success.